To recognize and encourage outstanding interdisciplinary research in chemistry and physics, in the spirit of Irving Langmuir.

 The award consists of $5,000 and a certificate.
 The American Chemical Society makes the presentation in even-numbered years.
 The American Physical Society makes the presentation in odd-numbered years.
 Up to $1,500 for travel expenses to the meeting at which the award will be presented will be reimbursed.

 A nominee must have made an outstanding contribution to chemical physics or physical chemistry within the 10 years preceding the current nomination.
 The award will be granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.
-No individual may receive a second Irving Langmuir Award or Prize.
+No individual may receive a second Irving Langmuir Award.

 American Chemical Society